jeffrey82221/resume_revision/2024_resume.md

 **2023/1-2023/12**

 **Goal**
-1. Prototype a graph data as a service to support business units on customer risk-and-value exploration.
+1. Prototype a graph datalake to support business units on customer risk-and-value exploration.

 **Responsibility**
 1. Collebrate with project manager to conduct user interviews and convert the insight into product design blue-print.
-2. Leading a development team of 3 data scientists to conduct raw data investigation, exploration, and transformation to enrich the graph data content.
+2. Leading a development team of 3 data scientists to conduct raw data exploration and transformation to enrich the graph data content.

 **Accomplishment**
-1. Release a company relationship investigation service of for the relationship manangers of E.SUN bank to find potential customers.
-（連線總數、類型數、來源資料表數量）
-2. 警示日報
-3. Neo4j on develop environment.
-(以服務為標題去描述，後面再放細項：對銀行的幫助、資料量等等）
+1. Build from scratch a customer investigation platform capable of connecting people, company, account, ip, and device via over 8 types of relationships.
+2. Setup a Neo4j development environment to speed up the pattern matching of risky account activities.
+3. Build from scratch a RDB-to-GraphDB data transformation framework to enhance the speed and robustness of the data pipeline develoment.

 ### Next-Generation ETL Framework for Data Science Team